This day, too, is a poem

 pronounces a breachpoint.

-settle into the reindeer moss beneath us
+Reindeer moss beneath us

-to await the day and the company
+and the company of whatever

 This a revision based on some thoughts following on Dougald Hine’s invoking of Campanga and worlds ending specifically in this podcast here and in general at his substack here.